 I am a clinical dental hygienist employed by a dentist, a dental corporation, or a community clinic.
 Do I need to register with the CDCP?

-No. The office dentist/clinic/employer you work for/in will be the one that will register as an oral health provider with the CDCP.
+No. The office dentist/clinic/employer you work for/in will register as an oral health provider with the CDCP.

 How do I become an eligible oral health provider if I am a dental hygienist that practises independently?